pocc/ross.gg/content/post/julia/julia_exe.md

 ## Conclusion

-In this article, we constructed a Julia binary In my [second article](/tbd) on the topic, I explore how to encapsulate Julia's Calculus library into a CLI utility.
+In this article, we constructed a Julia binary.

 ## See Also